You have given it a thought and made a decision to start earning money using your artistic skills. Here is a to-do list to get you started:

 There are some websites that specialize in hosting portfolios, both free with an option to upgrade and paid.
-Below are a few:
+Below are a few recommendations:

 Adobe Portfolio – If you own a Creative Cloud subscription then this service is included.
 There are several themes to choose from that you can customize but I found that the available options are a little too limited for my liking and ended up not using it.
-It might be a good option for a person who wants to set up their portfolio fast and doesn’t care about personalizing it too much.
+It might be a good option for a person who wants to set up their portfolio cheap, fast and doesn’t expect a high level of personalization.

-Portfoliobox – Offers a free account with limitations (up to 50 images) with an option to upgrade for $6.90/month.
-The paid option includes a free domain, unlimited amount of content and support.
+Portfoliobox – Offers a free limited account with an option to upgrade for $4.90, $10.90 or $14.90/month.
+The two more expensive options include a free domain, 500+ images allowed to be uploaded and customer support.

-Carbonmade – Plans starting from $6/month with 7 beautiful themes to choose from.
-Easy to set up and customize but the cheapest plan is quite limited.
-The other plans are $12 and $18/month and offer many more features – the most expensive plan includes unlimited number of images and projects.
+Carbonmade – Plans starting from $8/month with customizable layouts to base on.
+Easy to set up with the cheapest plan offering unlimited images.
+The other plans are $12 and $18/month and offer many more features – the most expensive plan includes no limits on images, pages, projects or videos.

 A community website dedicated to artists

 ArtStation – A huge community focused mainly on illustration, concept art and 3D modeling for games and movies.
 You can create an account for free and display your work on both a community page and your personal portfolio website.
-ArtStation offers a PRO subscription for $10/month or $84/year with access to features such as setting up your own domain name and full control over the display of your portfolio.
-On the community you can browse Trending or Latest uploads, see job offers from major game companies, take part in challenges or even sell your stuff on their marketplace.
+ArtStation offers a PRO subscription for $9.95/month with access to features such as ArtStation Learning, your own domain name and full control over the display of your portfolio.
+On the community you can browse Trending or Latest uploads, see job offers from major game companies, take part in challenges or even sell your digital products on their marketplace.

 Behance – This community linked with Adobe has a wide variety of artists, from illustrators to designers and photographers.
 The purpose is to showcase your professional work and get exposure.
 There is a Jobs page where you can find offers from various companies looking to hire full-time or remotely.
 You also get followers and Appreciations for your projects.